 1. Software as a Service (SaaS)

 SaaS/ software as a service refers to cloud based applications, often developed by a SaaS development company, that are hosted online by a company that makes it available for purchase on a pay-as-you-go pricing model.
-SaaS products are delivered via the Internet, and some of the common SaaS examples are Google Doc and Dropbox.

 Key Reasons Businesses Should Adopt SaaS Business Model